jovansgit/Hourly-Energy-Consumption/README.md

 ### <a name="Questions"></a> Questions we hope to answer with Data
 * Can we build a model to predict energy consumption for the following year?
-* Can we identify any trends in energy consumption?
+* Can we identify any trends in energy consumption?!

 ### <a name="Approach"></a> Approach: